Dear Physics Laboratory Students,

 Lab Manual and Other Needed Materials

 IPL weeks start on Wednesdays in the Fall semesters and Mondays in the Spring semesters.
 Be sure to attend your first scheduled laboratory class, which is listed by a specific day and time on your schedule.
 The IPL classes are located on the 3rd floor of Churchill Hall.
 All IPL students are divided into groups A and B. Your Group (A or B) can be determined by looking up your Course Registration Number (CRN) and matching it to the list that is posted on the IPL Syllabus page.
 If it is not posted, or you are unsure, contact your TA or IPL Supervisor.
 You will perform the first experiment at the first section meeting time.

 Please look at the Lab Reports page.
 The downloadable pdf files give you step-by-step instructions on how to submit your lab reports using “Turnitin” using your Physics Laboratory Blackboard website.
 Do not use the Lecture course Blackboard site to submit your Lab reports.
 The Physics Lab and Lecture are paired courses (you cannot take one without the other), but they have separate Blackboard sites and you will have separate grades on your transcript.
-In addition to an independent 1 credit grade, your Lab grade will factor into your Lecture course grade (15%).
+In addition to an independent 1 credit grade, your Lab grade will factor into your Lecture course grade (see lecture course syllabus).
 So, if you work hard and take it seriously, doing well in Lab is an easy way to improve your Lecture grade.